 How to Configure Analytics Pipeline for Engagement

 Trying to wade through your website traffic with live chat sometimes creates more problems than it solves.
-You might easily overwhelm your sales team when you let any visitor contact BDRs directly, regardless of their intention to buy.
-To solve this issue using data-driven actions you need to integrate your chat with a buyer intent solution like Lift AI.
+Your sales team will miss lots of opportunities if any visitor is able to contact them directly, regardless of their intention to buy.
+The solution is to turn to data-driven actions with a tool like Lift AI.

-Lift AI can successfully identify anonymous website visitors as soon as they hit any of your webpages, even if they haven’t been previously known to you through any other marketing tools.
+Lift AI successfully identifies all anonymous website visitors as soon as they land on your website, even if they haven’t been previously recorded in your CRM or other marketing tools.

-Using Lift AI will help you direct all your sales efforts into a data-driven and easily measurable channel that saves your sales and marketing team time while instantly increasing conversion rates.
+Try Lift AI free — for 30 days.
+Installation is simple and no credit card is required.
+Using Lift AI will immediately help you direct all your sales efforts into a data-driven and measurable channel that saves your sales and marketing team time while increasing conversion rates.